dary1337/yuris_editor/README.md

 # Version 1.4.4.0
+- Now the program does not close if the values in the registry are broken

+# Version 1.4.4.0
 - Now the Settings appear in the center of the application, not the screen
 - Added the possibility of hot language replacement (Russian, English)
 - Now the program language is remembered in the registry